Entering Ticket Time Entries in AutoTask

 6. Document when an issue is resolved.

-Toward that end, it's imperative that time entries be added as soon as possible, and ideally immediately after work is performed.
+It's imperative that time entries be added as soon as possible, and ideally immediately after work is performed.
 Occasionally, you may not have time immediately following the job.
 You can use the ticket's "Time Entries Done?"
 User-Defined Field as a reminder to complete your time entries.
 If this field is set to "Time Entries Not Completed", a WF rule will fire when the ticket is past due reminding the techs assigned to the service call and the primary resource that a time entry is due.

 Info

-You should use the report of your service calls that is emailed to you every Friday afternoon to make sure you entered a time entry for each service call for the week.
+You should use the report of your service calls that is emailed to you every Friday afternoon to make sure you have entered a time entry for each service call for the week.
 To see all your time entries (for comparison with the list of service calls) in Autotask go to Timesheets.
 For the correct week, mouse over the hamburger menu and click "View Timesheet."

 The time entry appears on the customer invoice.
 So it is important to enter as much detail as possible.